Siblings and Cousins of Frances de Harne

 Augusta and Daniel are shown living in the 1900 U.S. census with Augusta's mother, and sisters Ephigenia and Clara as neighbors, and then during the 1910 census with Ephigenia as a neighbor.
 Augusta's husband Daniel appears to have died in Maui, where a tombstone in St. Josephs Catholic Cemetery is almost certainly his.
 However, the details of his birth and death are somewhat uncertain, as there is an online genealogy that lists with apparent confidence 1866-1938 as his birth-death dates, yet provides no real documentation that can be followed up and verified by another researcher.
 These dates contradict those on his likely tombstone, which has the dates of 1860-1937 inscribed on it.
 Augusta moved from Maui to Honolulu on the Island of Oahu in later years, and died on Jan.
 6, 1966 in Honolulu, where she is buried in Diamond Head Memorial Park.

-Ephigenia (1877-1957) was the daughter of Frances de Harne's Uncle Augustine.
+Ephigenia (Virginia) Ferreira (1877-1957) was the daughter of Frances de Harne's Uncle Augustine.
 Her name also appears as Eugenia, Virginia.
 She was born on Sept.
 14, 1877 in Funchal, Madeira, and baptized there on Oct.
 14, 1877 in the parish of Monte.
 This makes her two-years old on the voyage.
 She married John Souza (1870-1937) and had several children.
 They moved to California when they were in their fifties, arriving on July 12, 1828 in San Francisco on the SS Sonoma.
 Eugenia died nine years after John on Jan.
 28, 1957 in Alameda County, California.
 Both are buried in the Holy Sepulchre Cemetery in Alameda.

 Clara Ferreira (1883-1962) was the youngest daughter of Uncle Augustine.
 She does not appear on the passenger manifest for the Ravenscrag when her family in 1879 sailed from Madeira to the Hawaiian Islands, as she was born afterwards on Oct.
 30, 1883 in Makawao, Maui.
 She married Antone Rodrigues Souza (b.
 Dec.
 25, 1881) on Aug.
 21, 1901, probably on Maui, and they had several children, most born in Maui, but at least one was born in California.
 Antone came to Kings County, California with two of his sons about 1919 or so, and Clara joined him later, arriving with the rest of the family on Aug.
 17, 1920 in San Francisco on the S.S.
 Maui.
 Anton was still living in 1942 in Fresno County, California when he registered for the draft during WWII, and it seems likely that he is the Antone Souza who died on Nov.
 7, 1948 in Fresno County, California.
 Clara died on Dec.
 10, 1962 in Mendocino County, California.

 There was also Amelia Augusta Pereira (1859-1949), who is probably a cousin of Frances de Harne, but we are not entirely sure of the relationship.
 She was born on Jan.
-14, 1859 in the West Indies (some say Haiti), and came to Funchal as a little girl - family stories telling us that she was only 6-years ol at the time.
+14, 1859 in the West Indies (some say Haiti), and came to Funchal as a little girl - family stories telling us that she was only 6-years old at the time.
 We are also told that her mother died about this same time, which would make 1865 the approximate date of her mother's death.

 Amelia was 20-years old when she sailed to Hawaii on the ship Ravenscrag with her infant son Joćo (John) Correia.
 She was supposed to make the voyage with her 20-year old husband Manuel Joaquim Correia, whom she married on November 5, 1876 in the parish of Santo Antonio in Funchal, Madeira.
 However, he was not on board ship when it reached Honolulu Harbor, and Frances de Harne believed that he had jumped ship in Funchal.
 The truth is that the night before their ship disembarked, Manuel was arrested for failing to report for service with the local militia.
 His mother, probably to prevent her son from sailing off to a foreign land where she would never see him again, reported his plans to the authorities.
 Manuel was detained, and his wife and son sailed off without him.
 He is said to have died either in Funchal or at sea a short time later trying to find a way to get to Hawaii and rejoin his family.

-Amelia's father Joćo is thought to have spent part of his life as a sailor, which may explain why his daughter was born in the West Indies and not Madeira or Portugal.
-Joćo is also said to have taken up again the life of a sailor, after the death of his likely second wife.
+Amelia's father Joćo Pereira is thought to have spent part of his life as a sailor, which may explain why his daughter was born in the West Indies and not Madeira or Portugal.
+Joćo is also said to have taken up again the life of a sailor, after the death of his wife.
 He eventually settled in Hawaii, where he sent letters home telling how great his new life was and enticing relatives to join him.
 Amelia answered this call, as did Clement Gomes Camacho, but Joćo is said to have died in the islands about 1879, before Amelia was able to rejoin him there.

 Amelia and her young son Joćo ended up in the North Kona District on the northwestern coast of the Big Island of Hawaii, where she found work as a housekeeper at the Gaspar Ranch.
-She learned about two years after her arrival at the ranch of her husbands death either in Funchal, or at sea as he was attempting to make his way to Hawaii and join Amelia and his son.
+She learned about two years after her arrival at the ranch that her husband had died either in Funchal, or at sea as he was attempting to make his way to Hawaii and join Amelia and his son.
 She then married her second husband Manuel Goularte Silva (1856-1929) in 1883 in Kona, and they made their home at a ranch/homestead at Hualalai in North Kona, where they raised many children - perhaps as many as 23, of whom 14 survived.
 Amelia died on Oct.
 26, 1949 in Honolulu, and she is buried there with her second husband at Diamond Head Memorial Park.

 Maria Correia (c.1878-c.1879), Amelia's daughter by her first husband, was baptized on April 24, 1878 in the San Antonio parish of Funchal, Madeira.
 She is known to have died in Funchal before her mother and brother left Madeira for the Hawaiian Islands.